feshchenkod/rpc-nodes/geth/geth.md

 * disk: 1Tb SSD (if you periodically prune state)

 ## Installation
 Set the domain name to be used in the `.env` file.
-You can also set a list of allowed IP addresses there.
+You can also set a list of allowed IP addresses there and addresses to treat as local.
 Rename `example.env` to `.env`:
 ```
 mv example.env .env
 ```